AMID Logo E-BAY Logo

 BUSINESS AND LICENSING

 Amid Logistics, LLC is a licensed and bonded U.S. OTI—Ocean Transportation Intermediary—U.S. Freight Forwarder.
-Upon request, authorized parties may be furnished a copy of our OTI license with proof of financial responsibilities (the surety bond).
+Upon request, authorized parties may be furnished a copy of our OTI license, accompanied by proof of financial responsibility (the surety bond).

 According to the U.S. Code of Federal Regulations: "...An Ocean freight forwarder is an individual or company that dispatches shipments from the United States via common carriers and books or otherwise arranges space for those shipments on behalf of shippers.
 Ocean freight forwarders also prepare and process the documentation and perform related activities pertaining to those shipments..."